jordanfb/PicoCADToolKit/README.md

 - - [ ] Rotate face normals (physically, not by swapping the vertices)
 	- needs face selection though... hmmmm.
 - - [ ] Consider changing around the output_save_text function of a picoSave to use the parsed header functions not the original text
-- - [ ] Stats page to show how many vertices, faces, objects, etc there are in your model!
-	- apparently the max file size is around 27kb, so an approximate "percentage full" meter would be useful!
-	- it may actually be 17kb of mesh data = full, ignoring the texture data, not quite sure!

 # Changelogs: